Bruno Cremer: Later years

 His part autobiography appeared in 2000 under the title, Un certain jeune homme (A certain young man).
 In it he covered not the whole of his life, but only his early career, until the death of his father.

-Married twice, Cremer had a son, Stéphane, by his first wife, and by his second wife, Chantal, whom he married in 1984, two daughters, Constance and Marie-Clementine.
+Married twice, Cremer had a son, Stéphane, by his first wife, and two daughters, Constance and Marie-Clementine, by his second wife, psychiatrist Chantal Hillion, whom he married in 1984.